Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

     exp:hasMeasurementTechnique ?Measurement_technique.
 }
 ```
-4. Where and when has the experiment been performed?
+4. Where and when has the experiment/measurement/sample preparation/fabrication been performed?

+4a.
+Experiment
 ```
 PREFIX core: <https://purls.helmholtz-metadaten.de/prima/core#>
 PREFIX dal: <https://purls.helmholtz-metadaten.de/prima/dal#>